ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks-week1.md

 ---
 title: "Cataloging and Visualizing Cradles of Planet Formation - Week 1"
 published: 2019-09-20
-excerpt: "A brief summary of works I've done in this week. "
+excerpt: "First week since I began this research project.
+I must be honest that I didn't work much on it.
+Most of my days were spent on schoolworks and reading books and papers.
+Time is of the essence but I feel like I've run out of it already. "
-permalink: /posts/2019/09/cataloging-visualizing-circumstellar-disks-blogpost1
+permalink: /posts/2019/09/cataloging-visualizing-circumstellar-disks-week1
 ---
 *By Ruoyan Wang